fulcain/calculator-app/readme.md

 - you can change the theme by clicking the moon/sun icon
 - write a number and click a button from left side to do the calculation
 - either click on the equal (=) or press enter to see the result

+# Installation

+- if you can't use fulcain.github.io/calculator-app
+- click on code and download zip
+- open the index.html file
+- book mark it for a quick access
+- enjoy!